 Cleaning household surfaces well is also important.
 Wipe down objects around the house that get touched a lot, such as toys, doorknobs, light switches, sink fixtures, and flushing handles on toilets.

 Soap and water are fine for cleaning.
 It's generally safe to use any cleaning agent that's sold in stores.
 But avoid using different cleaners or chemical sprays together because the mix of chemicals can irritate skin and eyes.

 You can use household bleach for disinfecting, but always follow the package instructions when using bleach products.

-Teens who are sexually active should use condoms to help prevent infection because viruses, bacteria, fungi, and protozoa can spread via oral, anal, or vaginal contact.
+Teens who are sexually active should use condoms to help prevent STDs because viruses, bacteria, fungi, and protozoa can spread via oral, anal, or vaginal contact.